 By: Dr. Abrilene Cynthia Johnston-Scott – Organization of American States (OAS) fellow from Jamaica, pursued Doctor of Education degree from Nova Southeastern University.

-When the recession hit the global economy in 2008, I was completing my first semester in a doctoral program at Nova Southeastern University.
-Because of financial constraints, I had to take a leave of absence from the program.
-Despite this, I remained committed to finishing my doctorate and fortunately, I was introduced to the Organization of American States scholarship program by a former colleague at the College where I worked in Jamaica as a teacher educator.
+I was introduced to the Organization of American States scholarship program by a former colleague at the College where I worked in Jamaica as a teacher educator, who knew I had taken leave of absence from my Doctor of Education program of study and wanted to get back on board.
 I immediately made contact with the Ministry of Finance in my home country and got further details on the scholarship.
-I applied and attended an intense interview in 2009 lasting about 40 minutes.
+I applied and attended an interview in 2009 which was grilling and lasted for about 40 minutes.

 Work, Family and Online Study

 Pursuing full time job, full time studies and full time family is not a piece of cake!
 In relentless pursuit of my doctoral degree, I demonstrated grit, determination, very high level of self- discipline and met all deadlines.
-This was fundamentally how I was able to succeed.
-I had to carry a full teaching load as a lecturer throughout the duration of my studies due to the fact that there was no leave of absence possible since my doctoral program was conducted online.
+This was fundamentally what I used to succeed.
+I had to carry a full teaching load as a lecturer throughout the duration of my studies and my application for study leave was declined because of the online nature of the program.

 The demands of the children were great.
 I managed with strong support from my spouse, family and a child care provider.
 The commitment of these persons held my family together until I completed my program.
 To them, I am still indebted.

-Throughout my program, I shared in information-rich online learning communities with international students and professors from diverse backgrounds.
+I shared in information rich online learning communities with international students and professors from diverse backgrounds.
 This international space was ideal for the development of connections, tolerance and respect for divergent views that were useful for my cognitive and affective development.
 I remembered that the discussions and debates were intriguing.

-One of greatest challenge studying online was slow internet connectivity in my home country at the time.
+One of greatest challenge studying online was slow Internet connectivity in my home country at the time.
 My computer froze many times during online chat sessions, frequent power outages, and slow connections were like lingering nightmares.
 I had to listen to the recorded classes to catch up.
-Through it all I developed persistence and learned to tackle the challenges at hand.
+Through it all I developed persistence and learned to treat with challenges at hand.

-This experience impacted my career interest and teacher education in Jamaica as my dissertation focused on improving students’ collegiate experience by creating greater opportunities for co-curricular involvement.
-My dissertation paper was presented in multiple research conferences in Jamaica.
+Earning a doctoral degree also impacted my career interest and teacher education in Jamaica as my dissertation focused on improving students’ collegiate experience by creating greater opportunities for co-curricular involvement.
+This paper was presented in multiple research conferences in Jamaica.